geopandas/pyogrio/docs/source/introduction.md

 IANA time zones (via `pytz` or `zoneinfo`).
-As a result, even if a column in a DataFrame contains datetimes in a single time zone, this will often still result in mixed time zone offsets being written for time zones where daylight saving time is used (e.g. +01:00 and +02:00 offsets for timezone Europe/Brussels).
+As a result, even if a column in a DataFrame contains datetimes in a single time zone, this will often still result in mixed time zone offsets being written for time zones where daylight saving time is used (e.g. +01:00 and +02:00 offsets for time zone Europe/Brussels).
 When roundtripping through GDAL, the information about the original time zone is lost, only the offsets can be preserved.
-By default, `pyogrio.read_dataframe()` will convert columns with mixed offsets to UTC to return a datetime64 column.
+By default, {func}`pyogrio.read_dataframe()` will convert columns with mixed offsets to UTC to return a datetime64 column.
 If you want to preserve the original offsets, you can use `datetime_as_string=True` or `mixed_offsets_as_utc=False`.

 ## Dataset and layer creation options